 Diploma Safety Nets for Students With Disabilities Local Diploma via Safety Net for SWDs/504-Plan with Safety Net Eligibility documented in their plan.
-22 Credits AND Low Pass 55-63 on Regents exams Appeals of scores of 52-54 for SWDs Compensatory Option Student may score 45-54 on one or more of the required exams (excluding ELA and Math) if they compensate with scores 65 or higher on other examples and course described in the scores of the requirements (get course credit in English and math scores must be 55 or higher Superintendent Determination Students with IEPs may score below 55 on Regents exam(s) and pass, if the superintendent determines that the student has otherwise demonstrated proficiency in the subject area by completing designated procedure and documentation.
+22 Credits AND Low Pass 55-63 on Regents exams Appeals of scores of 52-54 for SWDs Compensatory Option Student may score 45-54 on one or more of the required exams (excluding ELA and Math) if they compensate with scores 65 or higher on other exams AND meet district attendance and course requirements (get course credit) English and math scores must be 55 or higher Superintendent Determination Students with IEPs may score below 55 on Regents exam(s) and pass, if the superintendent determines that the student has otherwise demonstrated proficiency in the subject area by completing designated procedure and documentation.